 Owning a commercial building or business means having to stay on top of safety issues that you may not otherwise encounter.
-If you have employees or customers coming in and out of the building, you have the added responsibility of protecting them from unsafe practices as well.
 During our commercial property inspections, our field reps encounter all kinds of unsafe conditions and fire hazards that affect insurance loss costs.
 Here are our top 10:Read More

 WSRB offers Commercial Property Inspections and accompanying reports to all of our Subscribers at no additional cost.
 There is no limit to the number of inspections you can order, and you will never be charged additional fees for ordering more inspections.

 These reports include a physical inspection of the property, specific or class-rated loss costs (as appropriate), a diagram of the property including distance to exposing buildings and hydrant locations, photos of the building as well as exposing buildings and hazards found, and a premises report detailing any conditions found by the inspector that may be of concern.Read More